Extended Hand Tracking Sample

 The main menu allows you to switch between scenes, interactions and hand avatar.
-In AR context, we recommend not to display an avatar.
+Displaying an avatar in an AR context is not recommended in general.

 # Simple interaction

-When the user interacts (by doing a pinch or a grab for example) with the pink cube, the avatar of his hand will snap on it, as preset in the Hand Pose Editor.
+When the user interacts (by doing a pinch) with the pink cube, the avatar of their hand will snap on it, as preset in the Proximal Snapping Editor.

 # UI Elements